digital-asset/daml/docs/source/app-dev/command-deduplication.rst

   The fields ``longest_duration`` or ``earliest_offset`` in the metadata specify the longest duration or earliest offset that is currently supported on the Ledger API endpoint.
   At least one of the two fields is present.

-  Deduplication periods that span at most the :ref:`maximum deduplication time <com.daml.ledger.api.v1.LedgerConfiguration.max_deduplication_time>` SHOULD not result in this error.
+  Neither deduplication durations up to the :ref:`maximum deduplication time <com.daml.ledger.api.v1.LedgerConfiguration.max_deduplication_time>` nor deduplication offsets published within that time SHOULD not result in this error.
   Participants may accept longer periods at their discretion.

 For deduplication to work as intended, all submissions for the same ledger change must be submitted via the same participants.